playingoDEERUX/ded/README.md

 Post-discovery communication should be secured cryptographically as well (since anyone who knows a bit more about networking, knows that the inherent nature of the internet is complete lack of confidentiality among other properties), but that's beyond the scope of this project.

 So far, just with the principle that is demonstrated in this project, you can achieve a high level of takedown-resistance and decentralization.
+This project is mainly to demonstrate a principle in concept, not a fully geared-up product.